Typing Fallback Functions: A Semantic Approach to Type Safe Smart Contracts: Up-to techniques for semantic typing

 \section{Up-to techniques for semantic typing}

 To manually prove type safety for a stack $Q$ w.r.t.\@ some type environment $\Delta$ and security level $s$, we must exhibit a typing interpretation $\STYPI$ containing the triplet $(Q, \Delta, s)$.
 A major disadvantage of this approach is that it requires us to check the conditions of a typing interpretation for all the states reachable from $(Q, \Delta, s)$ in the type-lifted transition system (Definition~\ref{def:type_lifted_transitions}).
-This poses some practical problems in light of our proposal to store typing interpretations beside contract code, to witness type safety of fallback functions.
+This poses practical problems in light of our proposal to store on.chain typing interpretations beside contract code, to witness type safety of fallback functions.
 First, the contract creator, wishing to demonstrate type safety of his untypable code, must be able to \emph{build} a typing interpretation containing the code.
-Second, a user, wishing to invoke a piece of untypable code and ensure that the invocation is type safe, must be able to \emph{verify} that a given set of triplets indeed is a typing interpretation (this should preferably be doable by an automatic decision procedure, which can be called by the type checker itself, rather than requiring manual intervention).
+Second, a user, wishing to invoke a piece of untypable code and ensure (when writing a new contract) that the invocation is type safe, must be able to \emph{verify} that a given set of triplets indeed is a typing interpretation (this should preferably be doable by an automatic decision procedure, which can be called by the type checker itself, rather than requiring manual intervention).
 Not only may these tasks be laborious to do manually; they may even be impossible, since typing interpretations can contain infinitely many triplets in limit cases.
-Furthermore, to be practically useful, it must be decidable whether a given set $\CANDSTYPI$ in fact \emph{is} a typing interpretation, which may not always be the case.
+Furthermore, to be practically useful, it must be decidable whether a given set $\CANDSTYPI$ in fact \emph{is} a typing interpretation.